lupyuen/lupyuen.github.io/src/rust3.md

 make[1]: *** [Makefile:51: nuttx/apps/examples/hello_rust_all] Error 2
 make: *** [tools/LibTargets.mk:232: nuttx/apps/libapps.a] Error 2
 ```

+Which says that _riscv64i-unknown-none-elf_ isn't a valid Rust Target.

+(Should be _riscv64gc-unknown-none-elf_ instead)

 We'll fix this in GSoC and test it on Ox64 BL808 SBC.